Azure-Samples/ms-identity-java-daemon/README.md

 ---
+services: active-directory
+platforms: Java
+endpoint: Microsoft identity platform
-topic: sample
+page_type: sample
 author: ramya25
 level: 200
+client: Java console daemon app
+service: Microsoft Graph
 languages:
   - java
-  - powershell
 products:
   - azure
   - azure-active-directory
+  - java
   - office-ms-graph
-description: "Shows how a daemon console app uses MSAL4J to get an access token and call Microsoft Graph."
+description: "This sample demonstrates how a daemon console app can get an access token to call Microsoft Graph using MSAL4J."
 ---

-# A Java sample, daemon console application calling Microsoft Graph with its own identity
+# A Java sample demonstrating how a daemon console application can call Microsoft Graph using its own identity using MSAL for Java

 ## About this sample

 ### Overview

-This sample application shows how to use the [Microsoft identity platform endpoint](http://aka.ms/aadv2) to access the data of Microsoft business customers in a long-running, non-interactive process.
-It uses the [OAuth 2 client credentials grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to acquire an access token, which can be used to call the [Microsoft Graph](https://graph.microsoft.io) and access organizational data

 The app is a Java Console application.
-It gets the list of users in an Azure AD tenant by using `Microsoft Authentication Library (MSAL) for Java` to acquire a token.
+It gets the list of users from of an Azure AD tenant from Microsoft Graph.
+This app demonstrates how to use the [Microsoft identity platform](http://aka.ms/aadv2) to access the data of Microsoft business customers in a long-running, non-interactive process.
+It uses the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) to acquire an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens),which it then uses to call  [Microsoft Graph](https://graph.microsoft.io) and accesses organizational data.
+The sample utilizes the [OAuth 2 client credentials grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) to obtain an access token for Microsoft Graph.

 ## Scenario

 The console application:

-- Gets a token from Azure AD in its own name (without a user).
+- Acquires an access token from Azure AD using its own identity (without a user).
-- Then calls the Microsoft Graph /users endpoint to get the list of users, which it then displays (as Json blob).
+- It then calls the Microsoft Graph `/users` endpoint toretrieve a list of users, which it then displays on the screen (as a Json blob).

 ![Topology](./ReadmeFiles/topology.png)